javiersanp/snek-template/README.md

 Change to the newly created project folder.
 For example, if your *'project_slug'* is demo: `cd demo`.

-Then you can install with
+Then you can install with:

     doit install

+The install task will execute three steeps:

+1. Check the system for the [required](#Requirements) tools.
+2. Initialize the repository.
+Create a empty local git, connect to your previously created remote repository, create the `develop` branch and checkout to it.
+3. Create a virtual environment if there is not one active.
+Install in it the project requirements.

 You can use poetry to add aditional requirements.
 For example:

     poetry add pendulum
     poetry add --dev mock

-To list all the availlable [tasks](tasks.md):
+To list all the availlable DoIt [tasks](tasks.md) run:

     doit list

+Read more about [poetry](https://poetry.eustace.io/docs/) or [DoIt](http://pydoit.org/contents.html) in their documentation.

 Extra context
 -------------